Reopened Parks and Recreation Facilities

 - Georgia Farrow Recreation Center: The facility is undergoing construction upgrades and remains closed.
-Work is scheduled to be completed by the end of October, weather permitting.
+Work is scheduled to be completed by the fall of 2020, weather permitting.

 - West Park, including the playground, outdoor restroom and outdoor basketball court remain closed due to construction at Georgia Farrow Recreation Center.

-All city aquatic facilities will remain closed until further notice.
+All city aquatic facilities remain closed until further notice.